rvvind/Studio-in-the-Cloud/index.md

 ## Mission
-Delight the digital media production industry with an intuitive, collaborative and reliable experience to bring their imaginations to reality.
+Delight the digital media production industry with an intuitive, collaborative and reliable experience building on the Cloud, to bring their imaginations to reality.

 ## Vision
 Deliver best-in-class cloud services that make it easy for digital media customers to produce and securely manage content using the tools of their choice at a location of their convenience.